pam-exchange/SymantecPAM-A2A/Docs/AI-SecureTomcat-SourceCode.md

 ```

-# SecureTomcat␤
+# SecureTomcat
 This module contains the core security logic and is compiled into `secureTomcat.jar`.
-It includes three main classes:␤
+It includes three main classes:

 - **PAM.java**
   Provides the bootstrap for security.
 It contains: